sessionboy/apollo/docs/source/platform/schema-validation.md

 ![GitHub Status View](../img/schema-history/github-check.png)

-<h3 id="install-github">Install GitHub application</h3>
+<h3 id="install-github">1.
+Install GitHub application</h3>

 Go to [https://github.com/apps/apollo-engine](https://github.com/apps/apollo-engine) and click the `Configure` button to install the Apollo Engine integration on the appropriate GitHub profile or organization.

-<h3 id="check-schema-on-ci">Run validation on each commit</h3>
+<h3 id="check-schema-on-ci">2.
+Run validation on each commit</h3>

-After adding `apollo service:check` in a continuous integration workflow (e.g. CircleCI, etc.), schema validation is performed automatically and potential problems are displayed directly on a pull request's status checks, providing actionable feedback to developers.
+After adding `apollo service:check` in a continuous integration workflow (e.g. CircleCI), schema validation is performed automatically and potential problems are displayed directly on a pull request's status checks, providing actionable feedback to developers.

 To setup validation, run the `apollo service:check` command targeting a GraphQL server with introspection enabled.
 An example of is shown below with a CircleCI config: